The Basics of Mediation

 The McCammon Group’s Members do not give legal or other professional advice.
 They do not predict specific outcomes to legal disputes.
 While they may suggest possible options by which to resolve a dispute, they do not recommend any particular solution since the ultimate decision is made by the parties.
 They are not advocates for either party; nor do they engage in the practice of law as they provide mediation services.

 THE ATTORNEY AS ADVOCATE IN MEDIATION

 Mediation is not really an alternative to litigation.
-It is an additional method for dispute resolution.
-It is often used in the context of an ongoing litigation to supplement that process.
+It is an additional negotiating method to assist in the resolution of a dispute.
+It is often used in the context of ongoing litigation to supplement that process.
 It follows that the expanded role of attorney as advocate, counselor, and problem solver is central to mediation.
-Those attorneys who have recognized this fact and have sensed the increasing demand of clients for these services have strengthened their client relationships.
+Accordingly, The McCammon Group requires all parties participating in the mediation to be represented by counsel.

 PREPARING FOR MEDIATION

 The parties and their counsel are well served by appropriate preparation.
 Both the party and attorney should enter the mediation with:

 - A realistic view of the case; including its weaknesses as well as its strengths